sumit9235/Charitism_Backend/README.md

 # Charitism_Backend
 ## Todo_Management_System API Documentation

 **Description**: A Simple Crud Application backend for an todo application using nodejs, express.js and MongoDB.
+A proper rate limiting has been implemented to limit number of request's per minutes and a logger is also implemented to log every http request.

 **Deployed_Link**: https://tiny-cyan-calf-vest.cyclic.app/